vitorinojoao/a2pm/README.rst

    # Adapts to new data, and then performs a targeted attack against a classifier
    X_adversarial = method.fit_generate(classifier, X, y, y_target)

-To analyze specific aspects of an adversarial attack, callback functions can be called before the attack starts (iteration 0) and after any A2PM iterations (iteration 1, 2, ...):
+To analyze specific aspects of the method, callback functions can be called before the attack starts (iteration 0) and after each attack iteration (iteration 1, 2, ...):

 .. code:: python